Join our newsletter

 MG

-What happened is we were renovating the Guggenheim in New York.
-We acquired the Panza Collection of American minimal art.
-I got beaten up in the press in early days.
-We were trying to see whether we could show that collection still at MASS MoCA, which is the project we started in the early ’80s.
+We were renovating the Guggenheim in New York and acquired the Panza Collection of American minimal art.
+I got beaten up in the press in the early days.
+We were trying to see whether we could show that collection at MASS MoCA, which is the project we started in the early ’80s.

 EO